What is SaaS Management? A Detailed Guide

 Share via:

-A few years back, SaaS apps were rarely seen in businesses, but now they have gone mainstream and are an inevitable part of organizations, pushing back legacy applications.
+A few years back, SaaS apps were rarely seen in businesses, but now they have gone mainstream.
+These apps are an inevitable part of organizations, pushing back legacy apps.

-Experts refer to this rapid adoption of SaaS applications by businesses as a ‘SaaS explosion.’
+According to reports, companies are using an average of over 371 SaaS apps, which continues to increase.
+Experts refer to this rapid adoption of SaaS apps by businesses as a ‘SaaS explosion.’

-Using 100s of SaaS applications is good, but businesses relied on spreadsheets to manage and scrutinize their SaaS stack, and things spiraled out of control.
+Using 100s of SaaS applications is good, but organizations relied on spreadsheets to manage and scrutinize their SaaS stack, and things spiraled out of control.

-Without a proper SaaS management strategy in place, businesses risk overspending, data security breaches, and inefficiencies that can negatively impact their SaaS ecosystem.
+Without a proper SaaS management strategy, businesses risk overspending, data security breaches, and inefficiencies that can negatively impact their SaaS ecosystem.

-So arises the need for effective SaaS management.
+So, the need for effective SaaS management arises.

 What is SaaS management?

-Multiple SaaS applications and licenses often make it hard for the IT department to implement the best practices for SaaS management.
+Managing multiple SaaS apps and their licenses often makes it hard for the IT department to implement the best practices for SaaS management.

 Let’s check out the key challenges companies face concerning SaaS operations when they don’t use a SaaS management platform.